Wheaties466/phishtank-ublock-list/README.md

 justDomains.txt is going to be the TLD and subdomain fullUri.txt is going to be the full URI, you can decide which one you want to use.

-TODO for the future:
-grab unique domains and full URIs only.
+TODO for the future(Looking for suggestions): grab unique domains and full URIs only. ---> DONE